What are ‘flat feet’?

 - an underlying problem with the bones, muscles or connective tissues in and around the feet

-Non-surgical treatments are often recommended first, although surgery may be needed in some unusual cases.
+Non-surgical treatments are typically the initial course of action, although surgery may be necessary in exceptional circumstances.

 During your visit to a podiatrist, a comprehensive examination of your feet and lower limbs will be conducted.
 The purpose is to determine if flat feet are the underlying cause of your symptoms, such as foot or back pain.